bustapab/Data-Analytics/Automatidata Project/README.md

 The course required a planning, analyze, contruct and execute strategy document (PACE) and executive summaries to communicate project findings/next steps.

-The code, analysis, visualizations and modeling is included in five jupiter notebooks.
+The code, analysis, visualizations and modeling are included in five jupiter notebooks.
 Each course builds on the prior one.